 Gene-environment interactions in PD were examined by studying smoking and caffeine use interaction with 10 single nucleotide polymorphisms at or near four PD susceptibility genes in 584 patients with PD and 1,571 controls.
 Combining smoking and caffeine exposure showed significant interaction with one single nucleotide polymorphism at SLC2A13, near LRRK2.
 Each A allele was associated with a 35% increase in PD risk in never-smokers with low caffeine intake and a 32% lower risk in smokers with high caffeine intake.
-This study suggests a potential gene-environment interaction for PD [34].
+This study suggests a potential gene-environment interaction for PD [35].
+One study of 4,488 Asian participants found that caffeine intake interacts with LRRK2 risk variants across three different groups of gene carriers.
+Asymptomatic risk-variant-carriers who did not drink caffeine were found to have four to eight times greater risk of PD compared with wildtype carriers/caffeine drinkers [36].

-History of traumatic brain injury also increases PD risk [35].
+History of traumatic brain injury also increases PD risk [37].
 The SNCA Rep1 variation may mediate the association between brain injury and PD risk.
 Pooled results from two case-control studies found head injury unrelated to risk of later PD, but relative to subjects with medium-length Rep1 alleles, head injury was strongly associated with PD in those with long Rep1 alleles.
 Those with both head injury and long Rep1 were diagnosed with PD an average of five years before those with neither risk factor.
-High levels of alpha-synuclein (as with Rep1 expansion) may initiate and/or accelerate neurodegeneration following head injury [36].
+High levels of alpha-synuclein (as with Rep1 expansion) may initiate and/or accelerate neurodegeneration following head injury [38].